 The Falcony web-based app uses browser-based technology to conduct inspections and provide reports (available on IoS, Android, or desktop computer).
 Features include image attachments, automated PDF reports, and real-time statistics.

 Reviews: Many customers like its intuitiveness, easy integration, and real-time monitoring.
-However, some customers found features lacked customizability and login difficult.
+However, some customers found features lacked customizability and login was difficult.
 Capterra score: 4.7/5.0.

 Safety Chain's OEE (Overall Equipment Effectiveness) software tracks equipment efficiency.
 Features include a controls audit, asset tracking, alerts and notifications, and an activity dashboard.

 Reviews: Reviewers appreciated the software's flexibility and customizability.
-Some cited the extensive SPC (statistical process control) tools with real-time control charts, its stability, and intuitiveness as advantages.
+Some cited the extensive SPC (statistical process control) tools with real-time control charts, stability, and intuitiveness as advantages.
 Others said the document versioning method needed updating.
 Capterra score: 5.0

 Research shows QMS software provides a high ROI, reduces errors, and creates continuous improvement across the enterprise.
-Alpha’s TransForm no-code platform offers possibilities for a range of custom apps quality managers could craft on their own.